 How to choose a sewing machine

 The sewing machine you opt for should give you the tools to make the projects you want to.
 Plus, it must support you as your skills grow and your projects become more ambitious.
-However there’s a huge range of machines out there and you may not need an all-singing-all-dancing machine – a simple one will help you learn the basic skills you need.
+However there’s a huge range of basic sewing machines machines out there that will serve you well, and you may not need an all-singing-all-dancing machine – a simple one will help you learn the basic skills you need.

 “What sewing machine features should I look out for?”